weilandia/coding-for-managers/git/README.md

 ## Branching

-- Make a new branch with `$ git checkout -c the-branch-will-be-named-whatever-you-type-here-no-spaces-use-hypens-plz`
+- Make a new branch with `$ git checkout -b the-branch-will-be-named-whatever-you-type-here-no-spaces-use-hypens-plz`

 **Exercise: modify the new branch by adding your own gift to the list or by creating another file.
 Stage it.
 Commit it.**